lefajmofokeng/Aqua/README.md

 }
 ```

+## License & Usage

+MIT Licensed.
+Commercial use permitted with attribution.
+Component is designed for easy integration into portfolio sites, marketing pages, and client showcase sections.

 ---

 *Aqua transforms traditional accordion components into immersive process visualization tools.
 With its balanced content layout, smooth animations, and comprehensive accessibility features, it serves as both a functional UI component and an educational resource for modern web interaction patterns.*